 Tuna casserole is a staple in our house.
 Everyone loves it and I can usually get most of the ingredients on sale which makes it a cheap meal too.

-The cream soup free tuna casserole was a big hit with my family and it is definitely going to replace my old recipe!
+This cream soup free tuna casserole was a big hit with my family, and it is definitely going to replace my old recipe!

 - 1 Tablespoon minced garlic

 - 1 cup frozen peas (optional)

 - 1½ cups milk

 - 1 bag egg noodles

 - 2 cups shredded cheddar or Monterey Jack cheese

 - Salt, pepper, red pepper flakes,to taste

 - Preheat oven to 350° F. Grease a 9 x 13 inch baking dish.